Leapwork Customer Success Story

 For competitive reasons, the client has decided to participate anonymously in this story.
-Should you decide to go through the sales cycle with LEAPWORK, we are able to provide a reference call.
+Should you decide to go through the sales cycle with Leapwork, we are able to provide a reference call.

-Service desk requests, for example from energy suppliers, is an example of a critical process that simply must not break.
+Service desk requests, for example from energy suppliers, is an example of a critical process that must not break.
 At the utility company, these requests are all managed with the business process platform, ServiceNow.

 ServiceNow releases major updates to their platform twice a year.
 For each release, IT Service Management at the utility company had to test all their ServiceNow-based processes before rolling out the latest version to the entire organization to make sure that the flows had not been broken by the system upgrade.

 As a consequence, the company couldn't leverage new platform features as quickly as they wanted to.
-This could lead to missed opportunities for doing things smarter in the business.
+This led to missed opportunities for doing things smarter in the business.
 Furthermore, delayed system upgrades posed a challenge to the IT teams, because ServiceNow eventually phases out support for legacy versions of their platform.

-With the LEAPWORK Automation Platform, Simonsen and his team could automate the testing of business flows going across functions and departments involving multiple applications, including ServiceNow.
+With the Leapwork Automation Platform, Simonsen and his team could automate the testing of business flows going across functions and departments involving multiple applications, including ServiceNow.

-Simonsen completed a Proof of Concept of LEAPWORK for the IT Service Management department, but business management could easily see how the platform could be used for optimizing processes in several areas of the organization.
+Simonsen completed a Proof of Concept of Leapwork for the IT Service Management department, but business management could easily see how the platform could be used for optimizing processes in several areas of the organization.

-“I quickly demonstrated LEAPWORK to one of my colleagues, and I could just see how his face lightened up,” Simonsen said.
+“I quickly demonstrated Leapwork to one of my colleagues, and I could just see how his face lightened up,” Simonsen said.
 “The possibilities for automation are endless.”

-With LEAPWORK, the company automated tests of the visitation, assignment, and follow-up of service desk requests both from external and internal stakeholders.
+With Leapwork, the company automated tests of the visitation, assignment, and follow-up of service desk requests both from external and internal stakeholders.

 The team built approximately 60 automation flows for verifying that ServiceNow-based processes run as intended and are handled properly.
 In relation to upgrades of ServiceNow, automation flows are run in both development and test environments once a day to ensure continuous testing of the specific modules of ServiceNow that are being changed.

 Automation of business processes requires strict documentation of what is automated and how it works.
-With the LEAPWORK Automation Platform, all executed flows are automatically captured with video recordings, which served as great documentation for Simonsen and the team.
+With the Leapwork Automation Platform, all executed flows are automatically captured with video recordings, which served as great documentation for Simonsen and the team.

-LEAPWORK does not require users to develop an extensive framework to support automation, and once built, the LEAPWORK automation flows require limited effort in terms of maintenance compared to other automation tools applied in the organization.
+Leapwork does not require users to develop an extensive framework to support automation, and once built, the Leapwork automation flows require limited effort in terms of maintenance compared to other automation tools applied in the organization.